 To become registered as a Professional Engineer (P.Eng.) or Professional Geoscientist (P.Geo.) in NB you must:

-- Be academically qualified – You must have graduated with a CEAB-accredited Bachelor of Engineering degree or a Bachelor of Science degree in geosciences from a Canadian university which meets Geoscientists Canada’s Geoscience Knowledge & Experience Requirements.
-Original transcripts/mark sheets must be submitted to APEGNB.
-This may be supplemented with a copy of the degree certificate.
+- Be academically qualified: You must have graduated with a CEAB-accredited Bachelor of Engineering degree or a Bachelor of Science degree in geosciences from a Canadian university which meets Geoscientists Canada’s Geoscience Knowledge & Experience Requirements.

-- Be a resident of NB (or be an MIT with APEGNB who has since moved out-of-province) – Proof of Canadian residency/citizenship must be submitted.
+- Be a resident of NB (or be an MIT with APEGNB who has since moved elsewhere in Canada)

-- Be able to communicate effectively in English or French – If your bachelor’s degree was taken in English or French, you are exempted from providing further proof to your language ability.
+- Be able to communicate effectively in English or French: If your bachelor’s degree was taken in English or French, you are exempted from providing further proof to your language ability.
 If your bachelor’s degree was not taken in English or French, there are multiple ways you can demonstrate that you can communicate effectively.
 Contact APEGNB for more information on language requirements.

 - Understand local practices and conditions, be of good character, and demonstrate an understanding of professional practice and ethics: All applicants must write and pass the Canadian National Professional Practice Exam (NPPE) or its equivalent.